 - History of on-time payments

 What’s a Reverse Mortgage?

 A reverse mortgage, also known as a home equity conversion mortgage (HECM), allows homeowners 62 years old or older to receive a loan in the form of a lump sum, monthly payments, no mortgage payments, or a line of credit.
 This can continue until the borrower sells the home, is no longer able to continue living in the home for whatever reason, or passes away.
-At which point, the loan balance must be paid, usually from the sale of the home.
+At this point, the loan balance must be paid, usually from the sale of the home.

 This is more of a long-term solution, since there are limited options for getting out of a reverse mortgage, and unless your financial state has changed drastically somehow, the majority of them include selling your home in one capacity or another.

 The requirements for reverse mortgages are as follows:

 - 62 years of age or older

 - Must be current on mortgage payments, with minimal history of late payments over the past few years

 - Some potential credit requirements vary by lender, though non-traditional credit reports are often allowed